greenL3D/tam-high-ftc-fork/README.md

 # Tam High FIRST Tech Challenge Robotics Club

 Welcome!
 This is the repository for the Tamalpais Union High School District FIRST Tech Challenge Robotics Club!
-Whew, that's a mouthfull.
-The Tam High FTC Robotics Club for short.
+Whew, that's a mouthful, the Tam High FTC Robotics Club for short.

 If you're not a member of the club, feel free to poke around, but this is mainly for internal use!